Origins Story #2: Part 3

 “You.”
 I start, pointing a finger at him and then to myself.
 “Are into-“

-He simply nods and takes a step toward me, reverting every bit of his suit away his body, apart from his mask.
+He simply nods and reverts every bit of his suit away his body, apart from his mask.

-“Stop kidding around.”
-I say, taking a step back against the wall.
+“No way.”
+I shake my head, taking a step back against the wall again.

 He crosses his arms with an offended laugh.
 “Is that so hard to believe?”

 “Really?”
-He says invading my space.
+He scoffs, almost like he’s offended.
 “You think I’m afraid of going after a girl way out of my league?”

 “Stop doing that.”
 I wag a finger at him, pretending I didn’t hear what he just said.